Study Abroad Opportunities in DAAS

 Every spring and summer there are a variety of study abroad opportunities led by DAAS faculty.
 See the links below for past DAAS study abroad programs.
 For information about upcoming study abroad programs in DAAS, please see the DAAS course guide as well as the Center for Global and Intercultural Study website.

 Designed and led by Professor Nesha Haniff, the Pedagogy of Action Study Abroad Program is a year-long process of student education and transformation.
-Students begin by taking a class that is designed to orientate them for their study abroad.Once in Jamaica, students teach an HIV module in communities throughout the country designed to educate people about HIV and AIDs.
+Students begin by taking a class that orientates them for their study abroad and trains them on how to teach an HIV module designed to educate people about HIV and AIDs.
 During the study abroad, students write dispatches documenting their experiences.
-Check back for a link to all the dispatches released during spring semester 2013.
+POA study abroads have been taught in South Africa, Jamaica and Detroit.

 Check back for information about this study abroad program.